Rachel Eckroth: Biography

-Eckroth is currently the keyboardist for singer-songwriter Rufus Wainwright and was also the supporting act for his All These Poses Anniversary Tour in 2018–2019.
+She was the keyboardist for singer-songwriter Rufus Wainwright and was also the supporting act for his All These Poses Anniversary Tour in 2018–2019.
 She released the single "I'll Try" with singer-songwriter Althea Grace in 2019, along with two singles "Dale Cooper" and "Laura Palmer" with Antelog.
 In 2020, she released the singles "Get U Ready", "Perfect Love" ft.
 Sy Smith, and "Gloomy Sunday".
 She was also featured on saxophonist Donny McCaslin's single "Circling" and on NPR's Jazz Night in America with bassist Tim Lefebvre.

 Eckroth released the single "Moot Points" with singer Alassane and bassist Tim Lefebvre in 2021.
 Eckroth and Lefebvre also released an album of jazz standards titled The Blackbird Sessions Vol. 1.
-That same year, Eckroth released a self-titled EP that was produced by David Garza (Fiona Apple) at Sonic Ranch, and she released her Grammy nominated album The Garden on Rainy Days Records, which included saxophonist Donny McCaslin, bassist Tim Lefebvre, and guitarist Nir Felder.
-Eckroth recently joined the backing band for St. Vincent's Daddy's Home Tour.
+That same year, Eckroth released a self-titled EP that was produced by David Garza (Fiona Apple) at Sonic Ranch.
+In 2021, Eckroth also released her album The Garden on Rainy Days Records, which included saxophonist Donny McCaslin, bassist Tim Lefebvre, and guitarist Nir Felder.
+The Garden received acclaim and was nominated for the 64th Annual Grammy Award for Best Contemporary Instrumental Album.

+Eckroth also appeared on Aimee Mann's 2021 album Queens of the Summer Hotel.
+In 2023, Eckroth was the keyboardist for bassist/songwriter Mike Gordon (Phish).

+Eckroth released two albums in 2023: a solo piano album titled One consisting mostly of improvisations, and a live album titled Humanoid on Sam First Records with bassist Billy Mohler, drummer Tina Raymond, and guitarist Andrew Renfroe.

+Eckroth is currently touring as the keyboardist for St. Vincent, beginning on the Daddy's Home Tour in 2021.
+Eckroth also appeared on St. Vincent's 2024 album All Born Screaming.
+On September 3rd, 2025, St. Vincent performed on the BBC Proms alongside Jules Buckley and his orchestra.
+Eckroth is credited as an arranger for multiple tracks on the setlist, and also performed on keyboard during the performance.